How to Start a Vegetable Garden

 Prepare the Garden Bed

-• Good soil prep will guarantee healthy vegetables and higher yield at harvest time.
+• Good soil prep will guarantee healthy vegetable and herb plants as well as higher yields at harvest time.

 • Remove all existing plants and weeds down to the roots.